Developing database migrations¶

 Coding for migrations¶

-- Write an update script that can be run after the migration (or even between a sequence or migrations) that populates any new columns or tables.
+- Write an update script that can be run after the schema migration that populates any new columns or tables.
+Ideally, this code can be part of the Alembic migration itself using the sqlalchemy.execute API.
+See the blog post Alembic: Data Migrations for an example.

 - Write the application code such that it dynamically updates and populates the database.